php-fig/fig-standards/proposed/psr-1-coding-style-guide/0600-variable-and-property-assignment.md

 Multi-Line Assignment
 ---------------------

-Assigments may be split onto several lines when the line length limit is exceeded.
+Assignments may be split onto several lines when the line length limit is exceeded.
 The equal sign has to be positioned onto the following line, and indented once.

     $this->longArrayPropertyName[$this->someOtherPropertyValue]
         = $object->getFunctionResult(ClassName::CONSTANT_VALUE);